Kevel Data Processing Agreement

 Sensitive Data Transferred (if applicable)

-Customer would choose whether to collect and store special categories of data in the first-party data management platform in Kevel’s ad serving platform or in the CDP.
+Customer would choose whether to collect and store special categories of data in the first-party data management platform in Kevel or in Kevel Audience.

 Frequency of the Transfer